LHCC_2025-26InternsGraphic

 Timetable

-• Complete the application and send to James.Lee@livinghopecc.org
+• Complete the application and send it to the relevant track contacts (see above).

-• Have an interview with the pastoral mentor.
+• Have an interview with the pastoral mentor of the track you have selected.

 "My internship with Living Hope came at a very important crossroads in my life.
 I had been serving in ministry for a number of years and had considered leaving ministry to try something else.
 And then I heard about this internship.
 I decided to pursue this internship because I knew that if I were to continue in ministry, I needed mentors who could guide me and more experience to ground me.
 And that’s exactly what I found at Living Hope.
 I got to explore serving in ministries I’d never tried before.
 I was mentored under experienced pastors.
 And I was given priceless feedback as to where I might best thrive in ministry.
 I learned about myself, made valuable friendships, and found a renewed desire to serve the Lord and the Church.
 If you’re a young person interested in pastoral ministry but not sure where to go, there are really not many opportunities out there that are better than interning at Living Hope."
 (Noah Dennis, Pastoral Intern, 2022-2023)